ManuelLerchner/AutoPas-FuzzyTuning-Bachelor-Thesis/README.md

 This repository contains all the collected data, scripts, and the final thesis document for my `Bachelor Thesis` at the Technical University of Munich (TUM).
 The thesis was written at the `Chair of Scientific Computing` under the supervision of [Manish Kumar Mishra](https://www.cs.cit.tum.de/en/sccs/personen/manish-kumar-mishra/) and [Samuel Newcome](https://www.cs.cit.tum.de/en/sccs/people/samuel-james-newcome).

-The thesis explores a novel tuning technique for molecular dynamics simulations in the [AutoPas](https://github.com/AutoPas/AutoPas) framework using fuzzy logic.
-AutoPas is a novel auto-tuning particle simulation library that tries to enhance the performance of molecular dynamics simulations by automatically selecting the best simulation configuration based on the current simulation state.
-Choosing good simulation configurations is crucial for the performance of such simulations, as the simulation performance can vary significantly depending on the chosen algorithms and data structures.

-The goal of this thesis is to explore the feasibility of using fuzzy logic to predict close-to-optimal simulation configurations in the AutoPas framework.
+The thesis explores a novel tuning technique for molecular dynamics simulations in the [AutoPas](https://github.com/AutoPas/AutoPas) framework.
+The technique is based on fuzzy logic and aims to predict close-to-optimal simulation configurations from a set of live data collected during the simulation.
+The goal of this thesis is to evaluate the feasibility of the fuzzy tuning technique and to compare it with existing tuning techniques.

 ## Table of Contents